jessemcg/pdf-regex-marker/README.md

 	python $HOME/pdf-regex-marker/pdf_marker.py

-Or place the above command in a script launching app like [Launcher](https://extensions.gnome.org/extension/5874/launcher/).
+Or place the above command in a script launching app like [Launcher](https://extensions.gnome.org/extension/5874/launcher/) or create a .desktop file for it with something like [Pin It](https://flathub.org/apps/com.github.ryonakano.pinit).

 # Usage